Megrax/employee-page/design-doc.md

 ### UI

-This employee page is a pure front-end project, so the design of UI is one of the most important parts.
-I'm using a fairly modern frontend technology stack on UI development: `Vue 3` as JavaScript framework, `TypeScript` for better type support, `Tailwind CSS` for easy-to-use style utilities, and `Vite` for lightning fast dev server.
-All these options make the development process easy and fast, ensuring rapid prototype implementation and version iterations.
+As this page is a pure front-end project, design of UI takes the lion's share.
+I'm using a fairly modern frontend tech stack on UI development: `Vue 3` as JavaScript framework, `TypeScript` for type support, `Tailwind CSS` for easy-to-use style utilities, and `Vite` for lightning fast dev server.
+All these options make development an easy and fast process, ensuring rapid prototype implementation and version iterations.

 #### Routes

-According to requirements, this project should have at least four pages:
+According to requirements, this project should have basically four pages:

-- One for employees' information, with route `/member/<employee id>`. (employees' info modification)
+- One for employees' info modification, with route `/member/<employee id>`.
-- One for departments' information, with route `/dep/<department name>`. (departments' info modification)
+- One for departments' info modification, with route `/dep/<department name>`.
-- One for authentication, with route `/login`. (control over public access)
+- One for control over public access, with route `/login`.
-- And an entry page, with route `/overview`, where it displays all employees and the searching bar.
+- And an entry page, with route `/overview`, where it displays all employees and a searching bar.

 Irrelevant routes should be redirected back to entry.

 #### Layout

-Each page has a well-designed layout being both aesthetically pleasing and easy to use.
+Each page has a well-designed layout that is both beautiful and easy to use.

 - **overview** page:

   - Has a horizontal centered layout with team title and slogan on the top.

-  - Search input comes next following a grid list of employees.
+  - A grid list of employees following a search input.

-  - A "add new one" button displays just at the position where the next employee is expected to be, which fits well with the intuition of adding a new employee.
+  - An "add new one" button displays at an intuitive position where the next employee is supposed to be.

 - **member** and **department** page:

   - Has a same horizontal centered layout with properly aligned information list.

-  - There's a tool bar on the left for convenient operations such as going back or info editing.
+  - There's a useful tool bar on the left, which is the entry for operations like going back or info editing.

 - other layouts:

-  - There's an alert at top right of every page to inform users the number of current pending PRs.
-This reminds them to deal with pending PRs as soon as possible.
+  - There's a reminder at the top right of each page showing the number of pending PRs.
+This reminds the user to process the pending PRs as soon as possible.

 #### Functional Components

-This project uses out-of-box styled modal and button components from `Daisy UI` to support user interaction.
-And an embedded `ace-editor` for users to make modifications.
+This project uses beautifully styled modal and button components from `Daisy UI` to handle user interaction.
+Inside the modal is an embedded `ace-editor` to record changes.
 Uses `vue-starport` for animation between routes and `vue-boring-avatar` for avatar presentation, which can be replaced with real-world image links in production environment.

 ## Technical Solutions